 13.1 Members of the House of Assembly, or Departments and Agencies sometimes acquire artworks independently of the Art Bank Program.
 In these cases, these artworks shall be submitted to the Art Bank Jury for consideration.
-If they are accepted into the Art Bank Collection, they will be accessioned and treated as per other artworks in the collection.
+If they fit the mandate and are accepted into the Art Bank Collection, they will be accessioned and treated as per other artworks in the collection.
 Following accession, artworks will be returned to the Member of the House of Assembly or to the Department or Agency which acquired it.
 Should the artworks not be recommended for accession, they shall be classed as government assets and recorded as such within their Department/Agency.

-14.0 Responsibilities of The Rooms Provincial Art Gallery
+14.0 Responsibilities of The Rooms

-- 14.1 The Art Bank Program shall adhere to the Collections Management policies currently in place at The Rooms Provincial Art Gallery. - 14.2 The Rooms shall be responsible for advising the Minister of the Department of Tourism, Culture, Arts and Recreation on issues relating to the Art Bank in the long-term. - 14.3 The Provincial Art Gallery Director shall advise the Jury and the Minister on any matters pertaining to purchases.
+14.1 The Art Bank Program shall adhere to the Collections Management policies currently in place at The Rooms.

+14.2 The Rooms shall be responsible for advising the Minister of the Department of Tourism, Culture, Arts and Recreation on issues relating to the Art Bank in the long-term.

+14.3 The Rooms Art Gallery, Museum and Visitor Experience Department Director shall advise the Jury and the Minister on any matters pertaining to purchases.